LucaScanu/PersonalProjects_video-playlist/README.md

 - symantic elemtns, roles, aria lables, tab index
 - make sure all current features actually work then optimisation of images, then cross browser, then gracefull degredation.
+- fixed prev and next buttons, had to use onclick indtead of ui-sref as ui-sref is read straight away and I need to get a response from the server first

 ### 9. Responsive design